Christian Bodegren

-Christian Håkan Bodegren (born August 4, 1973, in Katrineholm, Sweden), is a Swedish adventurer, explorer, lecturer, oil rig worker and former athlete.
+Christian Håkan Bodegren (born 4 August 1973, in Katrineholm, Sweden), is a Swedish adventurer, explorer, and lecturer.

 Expeditions

 Through the Sahara

 During 7 months 2009–2010, Bodegren conducted an expedition through the Sahara Desert, from east to west, with four dromedaries.

 The start took place at the Red Sea in Egypt.

 During the walk, he was badly bitten in the neck by one of the dromedaries.
 A closed border with Algeria in southern Libya and a failed attempt to get to Algeria through Tunisia, eventually forced him to sell his dromedaries.
 This sale turned out to be illegal and he was sentenced in court to 5 years of exile from Tunisia.

 A short while later, the Arab Spring began and the expedition ended without reaching his final goal.

 Despite this, he was nominated for the 2010 adventurer of the year in Sweden.

 Through South America in a kayak

 2011-2012 he paddled kayak solo for 280 days on various river systems through the South American continent, from Orinoco's river delta in Venezuela to Argentina and Rio de la plata.

 His route went through the following river systems: Orinoco, Atabapo River, Termi River, Guainía River, Negro River, Amazon River, Madeira River, Mamore River, Guaphore River, Paraguay River, Paraná River, Tigre and Rio de la Plata.

 He also paddled through one of the world's largest wetlands: Pantanal in Mato Grosso.

 Of this about 9 months paddle trip, 5 months consisted of countercurrent paddling.

 It has been described as the longest solo paddling in a kayak through the South American continent in the history.

 This became Bodegren's international breakthrough and awarded him a Best of ExplorersWeb 2012 Award in the US, and he was named Swedish Adventurer of the Year 2012.
 He also received two heavy nominations in the US and Europe.

 Guinness's record book also contacted him and wanted to highlight Bodegren's kayak performance.